arthurborgesdev/shout/README.md

 - Run `yarn` to install the JS dependencies
 - Run `rails db:migrate` to migrate the database

+It may be necessary to run:

+`rails webpacker:install`
+`rails assets:clobber`
+`rails webpacker:compile`

+To install webpacker and configure the pipeline of assets (Bootstrap + my stylesheet)

 ### Usage

 - On a separate terminal, run `rails s` to start the server